jacklam718/PyQt-ProgressDialog/README.md

 # create a ProgressDialog instance
 progressDialog = ProgressDialog()

-# create a DownloadProgressBar instance, you can pass a argument as the progress bar title
+# create a DownloadProgressBar instance, you can pass an argument as the progress bar title
-progressBar = DownloadProgressBar(text="title")
+progressBar = DownloadProgressBar(text="Downloading")
 # set max value
 progressBar.setMax(100)
 # set current value